-Per- or poly-fluoroalkyl substances (PFAS) are a family of more than 5,000 man-made chemicals used in a wide range of common products.
+Per- or poly-fluoroalkyl substances (PFAS) are a family of more than 10,000 man-made chemicals used in a wide range of common products.
 They are found in non-stick pans, water repellant fabrics, fast food packaging, and even some brands of dental floss.
 Among those products is Aqueous Film Forming Foam (AFFF), which is effective in fighting petroleum-based fires.
-As a result, the Federal Aviation Administration (FAA) has required all airports serving airlines to use AFFF containing PFAS in aircraft fire emergencies.
+As a result, the Federal Aviation Administration (FAA) had previously required all airports serving airlines to use AFFF containing PFAS in aircraft fire emergencies.
+PFAS has been determined to have potential health impacts.
+Studies found that prolonged exposure to certain PFAS chemicals could result in risks to human health.